TGGamesYT/redstone-launcher-web/README.md

 # Redstone Launcher
-this is the readme so you shoudl read me!
+this is the readme so you should read me!